-Design Review is an integral part of the voluntary, confidential and free pre-lodgement service offered by the Department of Planning, Transport and Infrastructure (DPTI).
-The pre-lodgement service is a collaborative process in which proponents and key decision-makers (including statutory referral agencies) work closely to achieve the best possible design, planning and development outcomes.
+State Design Review is an integral part of the voluntary, confidential and free pre-lodgement service offered by Planning and Land Use Services, the Department for Trade and Investment(DTI).
+The pre-lodgement service is a collaborative process in which proponents, assessment authorities and referral agencies work closely to achieve the best possible design, planning and development outcomes.